klever/justgiving-api-sdk/README.md

 $errors = $response->errors;
 // $errors is:
 // [
+//    'ReasonPhrase'    => 'Bad request',
 //    'General'         => 'That email address is already in use'
 // ]
 ```